LukasCerny/LukasCerny/README.md

 ### Personal info
-My name is Lukas Cerny.

-I am a student at the Faculty of Economics and Management - Czech University of Life Sciences Prague

-🌱 I’m currently learning: Python

-Hobbies: PC Games, Warhammer Miniatures, Books

 <!--
 **LukasCerny/LukasCerny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.